Oxeigns/Ping/README.md

 - `/approve` `/unapprove` `/approved` `/rmwarn` – admin tools
 - `/broadcast <text>` – owner broadcast

+## Usage
+1. Start the bot in a private chat or add it to a group.
+2. Use `/menu` to open the control panel.
+If `PANEL_IMAGE` is configured, the panel is shown with the image you provide.
+3. Explore the inline buttons to view your profile, configure groups or broadcast messages.

 ## Setup
 1. Install **Python 3.11** and create a virtual environment (optional).
 2. Copy `.env.example` to `.env` and fill the values.